-When electric current between the electrodes passes through this diode, light is produced.
-In other words, light is generated when sufficient amount of forwarding current passes through it.
-In many diodes, this light generated is not visible as they are frequency levels that do not allow visibility.
-LEDs are available in different colors.
-There are tri-color LEDs which can emit three colors at a time.
-Light color depends on the energy gap of the semiconductor used.
+When an electric current between the electrodes passes through this diode, light is produced.
+In other words, light is generated when a sufficient amount of forwarding current passes through it.
+In many diodes, this light generated is not visible as there are frequency levels that do not allow visibility.
+LEDs are available in different colours.
+There are tricolour LEDs that can emit three colours at a time.
+Light colour depends on the energy gap of the semiconductor used.

 It is a different type of diode as it produces coherent light.
 It is highly used in CD drives, DVDs and laser devices.
 These are costly when compared to LEDs and are cheaper when compared to other laser generators.
 Limited life is the only drawback of these diodes.

-This diode belongs to a reverse bias type and operates using avalanche effect.
+This diode belongs to a reverse bias type and operates using the avalanche effect.
 When voltage drop is constant and is independent of current, the breakdown of avalanche takes place.
-They exhibit high levels of sensitivity and hence used for photodetection.
+They exhibit high levels of sensitivity and hence are used for photo detection.

 It is the most useful type of diode as it can provide a stable reference voltage.
 These are operated in reverse bias and break down on the arrival of a certain voltage.
 If current passing through the resistor is limited, a stable voltage is generated.
 Zener diodes are widely used in power supplies to provide a reference voltage.